mrsarm/pose/Run-CI-envs.md

-the CI task is running against to, so making the change above, `docker compose ...` will replace at runtime the expression `mrsarm/web:${GITHUB_REF_NAME:-latest}` with `mrsarm/web:client-vat-field`, producing the expected result of executing the tests on the image desired, while when running the same compose file locally, the expression will be turned into `mrsarm/web:latest` because the env variable `GITHUB_REF_NAME` doesn't exist.
+the CI task is running against to, so making the change above, `docker compose ...` will replace at runtime the expression `mrsarm/web:${GITHUB_REF_NAME:-latest}` with `mrsarm/web:client-vat-field`, producing the expected result of executing the tests on the image desired, while, when running the same compose file locally, the expression will be turned into `mrsarm/web:latest` because the env variable `GITHUB_REF_NAME` doesn't exist.

 All right, right?

 #### The problem

-The problem is, when you move forward with the rest of the apps where you add the feature, how your CI environment distinguishes between the services that already have the feature developed and published in the docker registry and the ones don't? if you add the suffix `${GITHUB_REF_NAME:-latest}` to all the images in the compose file (not to the DB images like postgres though), it will work as long as all exist in the docker registry, but if let's say `mrsarm/api-worker:client-vat-field` was not developed and published yet, `docker compose up` will exit with an error like `manifest for mrsarm/api-worker:client-vat-field not found`.
+The problem is, when you move forward with the rest of the apps where you didn't add the feature, how your CI environment distinguishes between the services that already have the feature developed and published in the docker registry and the ones tht don't? if you add the suffix `${GITHUB_REF_NAME:-latest}` to all the images in the compose file (not to the DB images like postgres though), it will work as long as all exist in the docker registry, but if let's say `mrsarm/api-worker:client-vat-field` was not developed and published yet (or maybe never will because you don't need to change it), `docker compose up` will exit with an error like `manifest for mrsarm/api-worker:client-vat-field not found`.

 #### Pose to the rescue

 In the example above you only need to run the services with the tag `client-vat-field` if the tag exists in the registry to be pulled by compose, otherwise keep using the same `latest` tag set in the compose file, or whatever tag is set.
-You can achieve this with the command `pose config` using the `--tag TAG` argument, that like `docker compose config` it outputs a new compose file but pre-processing it according to the arguments received.
+You can achieve this with the command `pose config`, using the `--tag TAG` argument, that like `docker compose config` it outputs a new compose file but pre-processing it according to the arguments received.
 The following will output a new `ci.yaml` file with the desired output, while showing in the terminal (or the CI logs) what is doing while fetching the